Sankeerth-Chillamcharla/assignment-2/README.md

   - `output.tf` this file will contain the output variables, to provide the resource information once done with creation
   - `settings.tf` this file will contain the terraform version which support the current script.
   - `terraform.tfvar` this file will contain the hard-coded variable value.
+  - `main.tf` this file initializeall resource modules
+  - `immutable.tf` this file will contain the immutable ifra code